gauravjagtap-2611/Time-Series-Data-Analysis/README.md

 The data on AIC and BIC of each of the models leads us to the conclusion that SARIMA(0,1,1)(0,0,1)[52] is the appropriate fit for the model with seasonal factor and difference factor as 52.
 We further check the residual of the fitted model are stationary in nature. \
 \
 I also tried to forecast **volaility Forecasting using GARCH Model.**\

 ![image](https://user-images.githubusercontent.com/78009164/107784944-030fd280-6d72-11eb-8584-b2e4e33a5474.png)

 The black line is the line of squared residuals and the red line is the conditional varian ces.
 We do observe a typical GARCH pattern where the conditional variances increase s as the squared residual increases.
 This is due to the volatility.
 This can be observed b etween 250 and 300

+## 3. Indian Foreign Trade (Export):

+ The data is from April 1990 to July 2020.
+The variable taken into consideration is export.
+The data is monthly with April to March as one cycle. \

+## 3.1 Exploring Time Series:

+Here we can see that there exists trend and seasonality in the data of Exports.

+## 3.2 Modelling Time Series
+AIC and BIC both are minimum for SARIMA(1,1,1)*(0,0,2)[12].
+Therefore SARIMA(1,1,1)*(0,0,2)[12] is the best fit for the data.
+Since there exists seasonal component and it majorly affects the series hence it is the best fit.

+The seasonal plot signifies that there exists a seasonal component that affects the model.
+The plot for the year 2020 shows a strong decrease in exports from February to June.
+This is obvious as restrictions were imposed by most of the countries due to the pandemic COVID 19.